MoeidHeidari/Go-webserver-boilerplate/README.md

 ## Delete workspace
 **DELETE Request `localhost:3000/api/workspace/:id`**
-Deletes workspace from main database and sends it to trash cap
+Deletes workspace from main database and sends it to trash can

 ## Delete Node